bioexcel/bioexcel-exascale-co-design-benchmarks/GROMACS/kernel_microbenchmark/README.md

 The current version of this kernel computes pair interaction distances and looks up the pairwise N-body interaction strength from pre-computed tables.
+On a normal current-generation CPU, the expected execution time is a few microseconds.

 In future, a version that supports computing the interaction directly will be added, so that CPU designers can see the impact of design choices on more or less CPU-bound forms of the same workload.

 In future we will consider adding SIMD-accelerated and/or accelerator-based version of the kernel benchmark app.
 Although the